Duet3D/RepRapFirmware/HTTPS setup.md

 - RRF uses **mbedTLS** via lwIP's `altcp_tls` layer.
 - Only PEM-encoded keys and certificates are supported.
 DER-encoded files will not work.
 - The private key must **not** be password-protected (no passphrase).
-- RSA keys work but are significantly slower on Cortex-M7 targets; EC P-256 is strongly preferred.
+- RSA keys work but are significantly slower on Cortex-M targets; EC P-256 is strongly preferred.

+### Cipher suite and curve requirements

+- **Duet 3 Mini 5+ (SAME5x):** Only the `TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256` cipher suite is supported.
+The server certificate **must** use an EC P-256 key (secp256r1 / prime256v1).
+P-384 keys and AES-256 cipher suites are not supported.
+- **Duet 3 MB6HC / MB6XD (SAME70):** Both `TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256` and `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384` are supported.
+P-256 and P-384 keys are both accepted.
+- All modern browsers and TLS clients support P-256 and AES-128-GCM-SHA256.

+### Performance

+The TLS handshake involves computationally expensive elliptic-curve operations.
+Expect the first connection to take approximately 250–350 ms on the Mini 5+ (Cortex-M4 @ 120 MHz) and approximately 100–170 ms on the MB6HC (Cortex-M7 @ 300 MHz).
+Subsequent connections from the same client may be faster if the session cache is used (up to 2 cached sessions on Mini 5+, 4 on MB6HC).

+AES-GCM record encryption and decryption uses the hardware AES peripheral and adds negligible overhead to data transfers.